About

 Weekly assemblies - An opportunity for the whole school to come together, celebrate successes, share stories and reflect on important values for life.

-Wellbeing programme - Weekly sessions for Year 9-11 pupils help them to know themselves, develop resilience and practise mindfulness, learn about and discuss issues that affect them, and equip them to make good life choices.
+Wellbeing programme - Weekly sessions for all students help them to know themselves, develop resilience and practise mindfulness, learn about and discuss issues that affect them, and equip them to make good life choices.

-Clubs -Every pupil in Year 9-11 joins at least one club and may join more - from art to film production, debating to E-gaming, there is something for everyone.
+Clubs -Every student in Years 7 - 11 may join at least one club and may join more - from art to film production, debating to gaming, there's something for everyone.

-Guest speakers - Pupils and parents alike are invited to attend termly virtual talks by inspirational speakers.
+Guest speakers - Students and parents alike are invited to attend termly virtual talks by inspirational speakers.

 Are School Trips compulsory?